 sitemap.xml for Bots and Crawlers

-Xml sitemap files are intended for reading by bots and crawlers to reveal to search engines, like Google and Bing, about the pages on your website and how they are organized.
+Xml sitemap files are intended for reading by bots and crawlers to reveal to search engines, like Google and Bing, where to find all the pages on your website and how they are organized.
 These files can uncover pages that may not be linked to other pages on your website, like landing pages, to allow for them to be ranked, along with other pages that may have been found by Web crawlers, like the Googlebot, are able to read these files and more thoroughly crawl your site.
 These sitemaps can contain valuable metadata associated with your site’s pages.

 Metadata allows the bot to know information like when the page was last updated, how often each page is updated and the importance of the page relative to other pages on your site.
 Metadata can also be used to give information about specific types of content on your pages, including mobile view, images, and video.

 These types of sitemaps are intended to be submitted to the search engines through webmaster tools or analytics account.

 These type of sitemaps are limited to 10MB and 50,000 URLs.
 If you have a website that is larger than this, you can break your sitemap up into smaller files and include a sitemap index file with your submission of the sitemap to search engines.

 Utilizing the sitemap.org sitemap protocol, XML sitemap files is the easiest way to create and submit your sitemap.
 Within WordPress, plugins like Yoast SEO, will automatically create these files for you.